zeditor01/cdc_examples/documents/deploy_admintools.md

 ## Installing Access Server.

-Installation of the CDC Access Server is a simple setup.exe style installer for Windows, or a tar-based installer for Linux
+Installation of the CDC Access Server is a simple setup.exe style installer for Windows, or a tar-based installer for Linux.
+You need to make some fundamental security decisions before you install Access Server, as discussed below.

 Aside from confirming Windows basics like installation path, program group and so forth, the major installation decisions you need to make are as follows.